-pure data vst3 plug-in
+pureVST: pure data as a vst3 plugin

 What is this?

 You should be able to use it to run any Pure Data patch.
 The patch’s own audio inputs and outputs (dac~ and dac~ objects) appear as the plug-in’s own inputs and outputs.
 (Channels 1 and 2 are the main stereo in/out bus; nine other stereo “buses” are provided for up to 20 channels of input and output.)
 There are 64 VST “parameters” that generate messages to “param” in the Pd patch.
-Incoming MIDI note messages generate messages to “midinote”.

 A new copy of PureVST starts up without any patch; you can open the Pd GUI and then open a patch within it.
-Each copy of PureVST remembers the location of the most recent patch that was saved (no loaded) within it, so just load and then save a patch, or else start a new patch from scratch, using Pd’s GUI within the plug-in.
+Each copy of PureVST remembers the location of the most recent patch that was saved (not loaded) within it, so just load and then save a patch, or else start a new patch from scratch, using Pd’s GUI within the plug-in.

 How it works